skilesare/art_and_democratic_hypercatallaxy/content/the_pattern_language/README.md

 Rate each pattern according the properties of wholeness.

-Develop generative and regenarative processes for each pattern.
+Develop generative and regenerative processes for each pattern.